bbollig/Anagrammer/README.md

 * *dictionary.txt* - is the file provided for the exercise.
 I chose to import it on startup, meaning that when first firing up the API, you will not need to insert any words to begin testing out endpoints.
 And as I write this, I realize that I forgot to finish the functionality to save back to this file to persist changes to the dictionary across sessions.
 I think it will leave it for a future feature, at this point.
 So go ahead and delete the entire Corpus when testing.
 It will be there when you restart the service.
 * *Controllers folder* - Where the AnagramsController file lives, that exposes all the endpoints of the API
   + *AnagramController* - Gets the Anagrammer class injected in it's constructor.
 All endpoints are written with a "bouncer" or "blocker" pattern, to filter out bad or invalid content before passing it on to the Anagrammer class.
 Exposes Endpoints:
     - **GetAnagrams** (HttpGet("api/anagrams/{word}")) Takes an string for parameter and returns a number of anagrams for that word.
 Optional parameters include 'limit' to limit the size of the collection returned and returnProperNouns to configure whether or not you want words starting with a capital letter included in the return collection.
-Sucess Returns 200 Ok
+Success Returns 200 Ok
     - **Contains** (HttpGet("api/corpus/contains/{word}")) Takes a string parameter and returns true/false if the Corpus already contains it.
 Not a requirement in the project parameters, but I found it was nice functionality to have while developing and decided to expose it.
 Found returns 200 Ok response, not found returns 404 Not Found
     - **InsertWords** (HttpPost("api/corpus/insertwords")) Takes a Json Array of words and inserts them into the Corpus *if they do not alread exist*.
 Returns 201 Created Response.
     - **DeleteWord** (HttpDelete("api/corpus/delete/{word}")) Takes a string parameter and deletes the word if the Corpus contains it.
 On success, returns 204 No Content, on failure returns 404 Not Found.